N'Djamena International Airport: French military base

-On September 7, 1987 a Tupolev Tu-22 of the Libyan Arab Air Force was shot down as it was bombing the French base.
-French Army Hawk missiles downed this aircraft, three crew members being killed - and the bombs missed their targets, falling in sandy areas.
+On September 7, 1987, a Tupolev Tu-22 of the Libyan Arab Air Force was shot down as it was bombing the French base.
+French Army Hawk missiles downed this aircraft, and three crew members were killed.
+The bombs missed their targets, falling in sandy areas.

 The French base is also shared by the Chadian Air Force with Su-25 Frogfoot, Mi-24 Hind helicopters, and C-130 Hercules stationed there.

+The air base will be returned from January 31, 2025, after the denunciation of the military cooperation and security defense agreements by Chadian President Mahamat Deby.